bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-technical-overview.md

 ---
-title: Basic Bitmark Blockchain Overview
+title: Bitmark Blockchain Technical Overview
 keywords: blockchain
 last_updated:
 sidebar: mydoc_sidebar
-permalink: /bitmark-references/bitmark-node-software/bitmark-blockchain
+permalink: /bitmark-references/bitmark-node-software/bitmark-blockchain-technical-overview
 folder: bitmark-references/bitmark-node-software
 ---

-# Basic Bitmark Blockchain Overview
+# Bitmark Blockchain Technical Overview

 This briefly describe the structure of the block chain.
 It builds up from the transactions through to the final structure of the chain